 - If you want to start with templates to ease your process and save you time, templates will cost a few thousand dollars.

 - If you want to ensure that your license won’t be kicked back over technical errors, an attorney will charge a few thousand dollars to review your documents.

 - If you are purchasing a property, your down payment could easily exceed $100k.
 If you are leasing a property, you’ll need a security deposit, 1st and last month’s rent, plus enough rent money to cover you until you can grow plants.
 That’s going to run anywhere from $30k to $150k, depending on the size of the property.

 - You will need several hundred thousand dollars to cover all of your build-out and early operational expenses.
 This varies greatly depending on the size of the building.
 Figure $400 per square foot for a vertical LED setup, which covers equipment, materials, construction and mechanical installation costs.
 It’s a lot, but you won’t go over-budget if you plan for this level of expenditures.
 Read more here about cannabis facility design costs.

 Contact us today for a pre-purchase tour of the documents!
 View before you buy and get a fee Q&A session at the same time.

-New Jersey Cannabis Application Process
+New Jersey Cannabis Application